JetBrains/teamcity-documentation/topics/maven.md

 <td>

 Specify the path to the POM file relative to the [build working directory](build-working-directory.md).
 By default, the property contains a `pom.xml` file.
-If you leave this field blank, the same value is put in this field.
+If you leave this field empty, the same value is put in this field.
 The path may also point to a subdirectory, and as such `<subdirectory>/pom.xml` is used.

 </td></tr><tr>